skip to Main Content

 9. Bone Loss

-Another strange thing that happens when estrogen levels are too low is bone deterioration.
-Your bones need estrogen to maintain strength and density, and without it, it can cause brittle bones.
-This can increase the risk of fracture when estrogen is low because this hormone works in tandem with calcium, vitamin D, and various minerals.
+Bone deterioration is another strange thing that happens when estrogen levels are too low.
+Your bones need estrogen to maintain strength and density; without it, they can become brittle.
+Low estrogen can increase the risk of fractures because this hormone works with calcium, vitamin D, and various minerals.

 10. Vaginal Atrophy